 When Netflix Chief Executive Reed Hastings said hey I'm going to double content spend in 2012, we couldn't see how it could happen.
 It was blowing up our model ...
 But if they really had to go out and double content spend, he had to do something to get the cash, UBS analyst Brian Fitzgerald told Reuters.

 It's necessary for the company because they have to get some content ahead of the launches in UK and Ireland.

-As part of the agreement, TCV will receive zero-coupon notes, due in 2018, that convert to Netflix common stock at a price around $85.80 a share.
+As part of the agreement, TCV will receive zero-coupon notes, due in 2018, that convert to Netflix common stock at a price of about $85.80 per share.

 Fitzgerald said the valuation of the private placement was indicative of the risk attached to the company's business model.